-To encourage students to undertake more challenging work at the advanced secondary level, the University assigns extra weight to grades received in honors-level courses.
-The University uses a very specific and narrow definition of honors-level work which often differs from those of honors programs offered by high schools.
+To encourage students to undertake more challenging work in high school, the University assigns extra weight to grades received in honors-level courses.
+The University has a very specific definition for what is honors-level coursework which often differs from those of honors programs offered by high schools.

-UC caps the number of extra honors points included in a student's UC GPA from certified honors-level work to no more than four years or eight semesters.
-It is acceptable for students to complete more than four yearlong honors courses, but no more than four extra points will be computed into the GPA.
-Most students complete UC-certified honors-level work in grades 11 and 12, although some advanced students may be able to complete these courses as early as grade 10.
-The University limits the amount of extra honors points added to the UC GPA for honors-level work completed in grade 10 to no more than two years or four semesters.
+UC caps the number of extra honors points included in a student's UC GPA from designated honors-level courses to no more than four years or eight semesters.
+It is acceptable for students to complete more than eight semesters of honors coursework, but no more than eight extra points will be computed into the GPA.
+Most students complete approved honors-level courses in grades 11 and 12, although some advanced students may be able to complete these courses as early as grade 10.
+The University limits the amount of extra honors points added to the UC GPA for honors-level coursework completed in grade 10 to no more than two years or four semesters.

-The University grants special honors designation and extra points in students’ grade point average computation only to those courses that meet the following criteria.
+The University grants the honors designation and extra points in students’ GPA computation only to those courses that meet the following criteria.
 The University strongly encourages that such courses be available to all sectors of the school population.

 Advanced Placement (AP) courses

-UC will only approve AP courses that have passed, or are in, the AP Audit process.
-All AP courses on an "a-g" course list must be authorized by the College Board AP Audit for each year the course is offered.
+All AP courses on an "a-g" course list must be authorized by the College Board's AP Course Audit for each year the course is offered.

 International Baccalaureate (IB) courses

-Designated IB courses offered by schools participating in the IB program are automatically granted honors status.
-For a list of IB courses that are granted the honors designation, search for the International Baccalaureate program's “a-g” course list.
+Designated "a-g" approved IB courses receive the UC honors designation.
+For a list of IB courses that are granted the honors designation, please refer to the International Baccalaureate program's “a-g” course list.

-Defined as a course specifically designed by the school with distinctive features which sets it apart from regular high school courses in the same discipline areas.
+Defined as a course specifically designed by an institution with distinctive features which sets it apart from regular high school courses in the same discipline areas.
 Courses should be seen as comparable in terms of workload and emphasis to AP, IB or introductory college courses in the subject.
 These honors-level courses must satisfy the following requirements:

 - Must have established prerequisites, as appropriate to the discipline.